1. Is LCC for native speakers of English or for second language learners?

 We can also address a variety of pre-requested topics (see coaching options), so that each group focuses on a specific need that is common to all attending the session.

-Group sessions are very special in terms of the atmosphere, as everyone learns from each other’s experiences and coaching: Through the coaching of peers, one may grow to better understand one’s own learning and a greater choice may open up for you in achieving your own goals.
+Group sessions are very special in terms of the atmosphere, as everyone learns from each other’s experiences and coaching: through the coaching of peers, one may grow to better understand themselves and a greater choice may open up for you in achieving your own goals.

-Coaching For Language Learning (E. Betham, 2018) This book with downloadable Interactive Projectable Classes in English for professionals describes an LCC model that is applicable to many language and performance coaching situations.
+We recommend you read Coaching For Language Learning (E. Betham, 2018).
+This book with downloadable Interactive Projectable Classes in English for professionals describes how LCC is applicable in many language and performance coaching situations.
+See Publications